 Column 3 - Market Value of Commodities under contract on Jan.
-1, 2006 V1 only
+1, 2009

-Record the estimated market value of all this operation's commodities from 2005, and previous years that were placed on contractee operations and were still under contract as of January 1, 2006.
+Record the estimated market value of all this operation's commodities from 2008, and previous years that were placed on contractee operations and were still under contract as of January 1, 2009.